You’ve launched employee surveys, yay! You’re ready to start acting on feedback and planning ahead. The hard bit is over, or so you thought…

 Besides, HR and People teams shouldn’t have to shoulder the weight of driving organisational change off the back of surveys.
 Senior leaders should be engaged in employee surveying from the off— shaping the strategy, leading communications and playing a big part in actioning feedback.

 Building faith in leaders can take time but empowering your people to take their ideas directly to the top can be one of the most powerful drivers for cultural change.
 Alongside surveying, many Hive customers have seen great engagement results by setting up employee voice forums with senior leaders present and organising ‘Lunch with the CEO’ initiatives.

 6. “How do I know my feedback is really confidential?”

 Last but not least, one of the most common concerns and reasons for not taking part is the fear of being identified.
 Nobody wants to slate their manager and then get the cold shoulder for the rest of the year, or feel like they’ve ruffled feathers over stating their preference of tea bags in the kitchen.

 Your survey platform should allow you to keep employee identities confidential.
 Hive for one is completely committed to confidentiality, as are our customers—who realise that the more confident their people feel to give honest feedback, the more likely they are to share the most valuable insights.

-(Stay tuned for our Ultimate Guide to Employee Survey Confidentiality—coming soon!)
+(Read our Ultimate Guide to Employee Survey Confidentiality for more deets!)

 So that’s it!
 I hope this gives you some helpful ways to build employee trust in surveys.
-Best of luck, and Team Hive are always happy to help!
+Best of luck and, remember, Team Hive are always happy to help!